column - Man Page

 - -W, --table-wrap columns

-Don’t print specified columns.
+Don’t print the specified columns.
 The special placeholder '-' may be used to hide all unnamed columns (see --table-columns).

 - -O, --table-order columns